History of the University

 The State of Texas agreed to create a college under the terms of the Morrill Act in November 1866, but actual formation didn't come until the establishment of the Agricultural and Mechanical College of Texas by the Texas state legislature on April 17, 1871.
 A commission created to locate the institution accepted the offer of 2,416 acres of land from the citizens of Brazos County in 1871, and instruction began in 1876.
 Admission was limited to white males, and, as required by the Morrill Act, all students were required to participate in military training.

 Texas A&M underwent many changes in the 1960s under the presidency of Gen. James Earl Rudder.
-Under his tenure the college diversified and began admitting women and minorities.
+Under his tenure the college diversified, opening its doors to African-Americans and formally admitting women.
 Participation in the Corps of Cadets was also made voluntary.
 In 1963 the Texas state legislature officially renamed the school to Texas A&M University, with the "A" and "M" being a symbolic link to the school's past but no longer officially standing for "Agricultural and Mechanical".

 Since that time Texas A&M has flourished and has become one of the nation's premier research universities.
 Along with the University of Texas and Rice, it is one of only three Tier 1 universities in the state.
 In 1971 and 1989 respectively, Texas A&M was designated as a Sea Grant and a Space Grant institution, making it among the first four universities to hold the triple distinction of Land Grant, Sea Grant, and Space Grant designations.